 To accept and incorporate feedback successfully, individuals need to be able to fit the feedback into everything else they already know about their situation.
 Then, it’s crucial for them to link the feedback to how they see themselves, their roles, and their accomplishments.
 Otherwise, the feedback is just a lot of wah, wah, wah, like the voices of the adults in a Peanuts cartoon.

 Feedback Means the Most When It’s Grounded in Relationship

 It’s almost as hard to hear and absorb critical commentary as it is to change behavior and outcomes, so it makes a big difference when the giver and the recipient have a robust sense of relationship and generally think well of each other.

 The feedback conversation is an opportunity for both the giver and receiver to learn more about each other: how they function, what’s really going on, and what’s important to them.
 Ultimately, that part of the conversation may be as valuable as the feedback itself.
 If the giver doesn’t really know the recipient and only calls out what’s going wrong, the recipient may leave the feedback session without understanding what they need to change or a sense of how to go about it.

-And having a collaborative discussion about what’s next for the business may be as important as getting any specific feedback across, at least initially.
+And at least initially, having a collaborative discussion about what’s next for the business may be as important as getting any specific feedback across.
 There’s always another opportunity to schedule a follow-up discussion in which the giver expresses appreciation for the relationship, and handles the crucial feedback at that time.